RohanNg/scala_learn/README.md

-## Scala learning in Coursera
+# Scala learning
-# My solutions to problems in course Functional Programming Principles in Scala
+## My solutions to problems in course Functional Programming Principles in Scala
+### This course belongs to Coursera's specilazation: Functional Programming in Scala